 If you’re divorced, you might be itching to find love again, especially if you experienced years of an unhappy marriage.
-But your search for love can also make you appear vulnerable to scammers on online dating sites, and your profile may be showing more information about you than you realize.
+But dating after divorce can also make you appear vulnerable to scammers on online dating sites, and your profile may be showing more information about you than you realize.

 “Don’t give away too much about yourself – don’t tell them everything,” said Linda, a 54-year-old divorcee, who has been scammed three times via online dating sites.
 “They watch what you do for a living and look for women who are caregivers like nurses or teachers.
 It tells them that you are selfless, and soon enough they’ll be asking you for money.”

 Linda, whose last name has been omitted to protect her privacy, was married for 28 years and separated a year ago.
 She was optimistic about the potential of online dating, as it could connect her to men outside her small, rural town outside of Boston, MA.
 But within days of her creating a profile on a popular dating site, she met her first scammer.

 “He fell in love with me overnight,” Linda said.
 “He would say, ‘You’re so wonderful, I think I’m falling in love with you,’ without even having met him.
 But honestly, it felt good to hear that, at least in the beginning.”

 Her suitor told her he was from Greece and lived in New Jersey, working as a contractor.
 They talked over the phone for two months, but every time they would plan to meet, he would cancel at the last minute.
 Linda felt something was off about him after he asked her for money, so she hired a private investigator to check him out.
 She was shocked to find out that her potential love was a 20-year old from Nigeria, who had a history of scamming women for money.

 “I was upset, but I used it as a learning experience,” she said.
 “But I worry that if another woman goes through that, it could mess her up.”